jophab/IT-Quiz/README.md

 # IT-Quiz
-For Students/people preparing for quiz competitions on Information Technology
+Prepare for quiz competitions on Information Technology

 ## Index